-(includes 1 ext for Adopted Mitigation and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed conflict with the northbound right-turn lane. trips based on the trip [SFMTA to determine if this is feasible, and if SFMTA determines that it is not, this mitigation measure shall not be implemented.] generation rates described in M-TR-2B.
+(Includes 1 ext for Adopted Mitigation and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed conflict with the northbound right-turn lane. trips based on the trip [SFMTA to determine if this is feasible, and if SFMTA determines that it is not, this mitigation measure shall not be implemented.] generation rates described in M-TR-2B.
 If the mitigation measure is deemed feasible, the mitigation measure must be constructed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 930, based on the trip generation rates described in M-TR-2B.
 M-TR-2D: Provide a third northbound through lane and a second southbound left-turn lane at the Lake Merced Boulevard/Font Boulevard intersection.
 This mitigation measure would require restriping the northbound right-turn lane at the Lake Merced Boulevard/State Drive intersection as a through lane and removing the on-street parking on the north side of the intersection to recreate the dedicated right-turn lane (assuming that it is required for acceptable operations at this intersection).
 Additionally, providing a second southbound left-turn lane at this intersection would require removal of on-street parking on the south side of Font Boulevard to create a second receiving lane, as well as the removal of some spaces on the west side of Lake Merced Boulevard and shifting the through travel lanes to the west to make room for the second southbound left-turn lane.
-Implementation would require significant roadway restriping and signal optimization and coordination at multiple intersections, as well as the removal of approximately 25 parking spaces.
+Project sponsor and sponsor's construction contractor(s) in consultation with SFMTA A feasibility study must be completed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 930, based on the trip generation rates described SFMTA Implementation would require significant roadway restriping and signal optimization and coordination at multiple intersections, as well as the removal of approximately 25 parking spaces.
 Funding, implementation, and construction of this measure shall be the responsibility of the Project Sponsor.
-[SFMTA to determine if this is feasible, and if SFMTA determines that it is not, this mitigation measure shall not be implemented.]
-Project sponsor and sponsor's construction contractor(s) in consultation with SFMTA A feasibility study must be completed prior to the issuance of the certificate of occupancy for any building that, after completion, would make the total number of net new PM peak hour trips at Parkmerced exceed 930, based on the trip generation rates described in M-TR-2B.
-If the mitigation measure is deemed feasible, the mitigation measure must be constructed prior to the issuance of the certificate of occupancy for any building that, after SFMTA
+[SFMTA to determine if this is feasible, and if SFMTA determines that it is not, this mitigation measure shall not be implemented.] in M-TR-2B.
+If the mitigation measure is deemed feasible, the mitigation measure must be constructed prior to the issuance of the certificate of occupancy for any building that, after completion, would make